fuzzzerd/NoteToSelf/content/blog/archives/optimizing-front-end-resources.md

 </body>
 ```

-ClientDependency Framework handles all the messyness of combining and minifiying these resources, adding query strings to the `<script>` and `<link>` tags so they are cached, but can be invaldiated in future updates.
+ClientDependency Framework handles all the messiness of combining and minifiying these resources, adding query strings to the `<script>` and `<link>` tags so they are cached, but can be invalidated in future updates.
 Using this framework properly, you should never have to tell a client, just do a “hard” (CTRL + F5) refresh.